opensourcedesign/opensourcedesign.github.io/content/resources/scenarios-for-usability.md

 Redesigning layout and widget choice for existing dialogs.

 ### How does it help?

 Choosing widgets that are more familiar and more appropriate to the task increases usability.
 A meaningful layout that matches the user's idea of the system and the user's tasks helps to understand what needs to be done.

+### Example: Use semantically correct widgets

+[”Interface standards violation, using checkboxes instead of radio buttons”](https://github.com/penpot/penpot/issues/8083) points out that in a dialog in penpot, checkmarks are used for mutually exclusive options, which, following interface standards, is what radio buttons or dropdowns should be used for.

 ### When and why does it work?